MiraldiLab/maxATAC/docs/readme/variants.md

 ### `-step_size`

 The number of base pairs to overlap the 1,024 bp regions during prediction.
 This should be in multiples of 256.
+Default: 256

 ### `-chroms, --chromosomes`